a16z/jolt/book/src/future/continuations.md

 Continuations via Chunking
 Today Jolt is a monolithic SNARK.
 RISC-V traces cannot be broken up, they must be proven monolithically or not at all.
 As a result, Jolt has a fixed maximum trace length that can be proved which is a function of the available RAM on the prover machine.
-Long term we'd like to solve this by implementing a streaming algorithm for sumcheck such that prover RAM usage is tunable with minimal performance loss.
+Long term we'd like to solve this by implementing a streaming algorithm for sumcheck such that prover RAM usage is tunable with minimal performance loss. *TODO(sragss): Streaming prover link*

 Short term we're going to solve this via monolithic chunking.
 The plan: Take a trace of length $N$ split it into $M$ chunks of size $N/M$ and prove each independently. $N/M$ is a function of the max RAM available to the prover.